AMEE/score-api/README.md

 There are currently two resources available on the public Score API:

-* [Company](https://github.com/AMEE/score-api/blob/master/sections/company.md) - for returning the information for a given company
+* [Company](https://github.com/AMEE/score-api/blob/rails_api_v2/sections/company.md) - for returning the information for a given company
-* [Users](https://github.com/AMEE/score-api/blob/master/sections/user.md) - for managing your own user account

-##### Shared docs for all resources

-There is more detailed documentation that applies to making all requests to resources exposed by amee.
-Find it here in the shared [resources](https://github.com/AMEE/score-api/blob/master/sections/user.md) documentation.

 #### APIs under development

 Over the coming weeks and months, we'll be exposing further resources to use, and fleshing out existing ones with new methods.

 * Company - fetching full information about companies, and sending updates to the data
-* Search - exposing the search visible on http://beta.amee.com in machine readable form
+* Search - exposing the search visible on http://amee.com in machine readable form

 Help us make it better